Gene-Weaver/VoucherVision/README.md

     - Now we should have the right PyTorch version.
 Check to see if `torch.cuda.is_available()` returns `True` by following the same procedure as above
     - Check `torch.cuda.is_available()` one more time just to be sure.

+> If your CUDA version < 11.8, then you should probably upgrade to 12.1
 > If you need help, please submit an inquiry in the form at [LeafMachine.org](https://LeafMachine.org/)

 <!--